The unsung diversity of Italian sparkling wine

 The annual wine fair “Douja D’Or”, Asti, Piedmont

 Asti is made from 100% Moscato, grown in 53 sub-areas throughout Piedmont – home of Barolo and Barbaresco, likewise Moscato d’Asti.
-But although Asti and its counterpart can be made from the same grapes, the latter version tends to have more pungent aromas, due to the lower CO2 and alcohol.
-The high sugar level means that Moscato d’Asti is wasted as an aperitif – it cloys on the palate and spoils the anticipation of a savory meal.
+But although Asti and its counterpart can be made from the same grapes, the latter version tends to have more pungent aromas due to the lower CO2 and alcohol.
+Moreover, the high sugar level means that Moscato d’Asti is wasted as an aperitif – it cloys on the palate and spoils the anticipation of a savory meal.

 But above all, serve Moscato d’Asti in its youth.
 It is a wine style that rarely, if ever, benefits from bottle age.
-Maintaining those lovely fragrant and fresh aromas is key – age withers and destroys all that is wonderful about Italy’s unsung hero of sparkling dessert wine.
-And so once again, Italy proves that it has all the bases covered.
-Both new faces and established growers are confounding expectations, producing a mosaic of styles that actually outrank France in terms of flavor diversity.
+Maintaining those lovely fragrant, fresh aromas is key – age withers and destroys all that is wonderful about Italy’s unsung hero of sparkling dessert wine.
+And so, again, Italy proves that it has covered all the bases.
+Both new faces and established growers are confounding expectations, producing a mosaic of styles that outrank France in terms of flavor diversity.
 It’s time to get the message out – Prosecco is merely the tip of a very large iceberg of quality-led Italian sparkling wine.